Biology

 • Originally, cyanobacteria were included in the plant kingdom and were called cyanophytes, a term meaning ‘blue plants’.

 • Later, they began to be considered algae and to be called cyanophyceans, which means blue algae.
 Cyanobacteria were believed to be algae due to their photosynthetic ability.
-They are still commonly known as lue-green algae, despite no longer being considered a type of algae.
+They are still commonly known as blue-green algae, despite no longer being considered a type of algae.

-• At a later stage, term alga was redefined and reserved exclusively for photosynthetic eukaryotic organisms, cyanobacteria being excluded from this group because they are prokaryotic organisms.
+• At a later stage, the term alga was redefined and reserved exclusively for photosynthetic eukaryotic organisms, cyanobacteria being excluded from this group because they are prokaryotic organisms.

 • Currently, cyanobacteria are grouped in the Cyanophyceae class of the Bacteria domain, belonging to the kingdom Monera.
 The kingdom Monera is not often used as it has been commonly replaced by the two separate domains Bacteria and Archaea.